JettJengaGod/scoresheetbot/README.md

 1. Go to https://developers.google.com/sheets/api/quickstart/python and enable the Google Sheets API.
 1. Move `credentials.json` to the project folder.
+   * This will be used on the first command run that needs access to the spreadsheet.
+You may grant access from the url redirect, and verify the app you created via the 'advanced' option on the bottom left.

 ### Discord Bot Setup